Slovakia Summit 2005

 The Slovakia Summit 2005 was a summit meeting between United States President George W. Bush and Russian President Vladimir Putin (hence also known as the Bush-Putin summit).
-It took place on February 24, 2005, in Bratislava, Slovakia.
+It took place on 24 February 2005, in Bratislava, Slovakia.
 This marked the first occasion when a sitting President of the United States visited Slovakia since its independence in 1993.
 The previous "Bush-Putin summit" had taken place in Slovenia on 16 June 2001.

-Also attending was Condoleezza Rice (U.S. Secretary of State) and Sergey Lavrov (Russian Foreign Minister) as well as the first ladies of both countries, Laura Bush and Liudmila Putina.
+Also attending was Condoleezza Rice (U.S. Secretary of State) and Sergey Lavrov (Russian Foreign Minister) as well as the first ladies of both countries, Laura Bush and Lyudmila Putina.

 Bush's European trip before the summit

 Prior to the summit, Bush had traveled to Brussels and met with several European leaders and councils of the European Union and NATO, including Tony Blair, Silvio Berlusconi, Jacques Chirac, and Javier Solana.
 He also met with Viktor Yushchenko, the new President of Ukraine, and gave a public speech directed at citizens of Europe outlining his policies.
 He then travelled to Germany and met with Gerhard Schröder.
 In preparation for the summit, Condoleezza Rice spent a week visiting officials in European capitals.